polius/meteornext-docs/docs/guides/deployments/pro.md

     return json.dumps(data, separators=(',', ':'))
 ```

----
+## Examples

-Let's see some examples to better understand how all of this works together:
+Let's see some examples to better understand how all of this works together.

 ### Example 1: Execute a query to a database